abarax/abarax.github.com/content/tor-hidden-services.md

     > sudo apt-get install tor

 Now that TOR is installed lets set up our hidden server.
-Luckily this is dead easy just edit the torrc config file like so
+This is an amazingly simple task, just edit the torrc configuration file like so:

     > sudo vi /etc/tor/torrc